SAIL-Initiatives/about/readme.md

 ### [English Empowerment Program](EEP.md)

-- We strive to keep the program running
+- We strive to keep the program running; please contact email if you could volunteer 1 hour/ week

 ### Virtual Workshops